octoberU/AudicaConverter/README.md

 ## Internal Workings
 The converter contains a lot of different, carefully designed systems for modifying and adapting osu! maps into more playable Audica maps.
 The most important and advanced of these are the hand assignment algorithm, which combines search/simulation techniques with mathematical modelling of strain to decide what hand each target should be required to be shot with.
 A more in-depth, technical description of the hand assignment algorithm can be found on [this wiki page](https://github.com/octoberU/AudicaConverter/wiki/Hand-Selection-Algorithm:-How-It-Works).

+# Other Custom Songs and Mods
+In addition to the converter, Audica has a selection of custom songs mapped specifically for Audica, allowing for tailored mapping and gameplay concepts such as simultaneous hand usage not utilized in converts.
+There is also a multitude of mods available for the game, providing significant QOL feature additions to the base game, and visual customization options such as custom arenas, guns and avatars.
+The go-to place to find all of these things is the Audica Modding Group [Discord Server](https://discord.gg/cakQUt5).
+Also see [this guide](https://bsaber.com/audica-custom-songs-mods-guide/) for an overview of available Audica mods.